zhebrak/expoff/README.md

 get_infinity()
 ```

-> each call is made 2x sooner then previous!
+> each call is made 2x sooner than previous!

 ```code
 Repeating get_infinity #1